elimu-ai/web3-wiki/TOKENOMICS.md

 The mission of elimu.ai is to build innovative learning software that empowers out-of-school children to teach themselves basic reading📖, writing✍🏽 and math🔢.
 You can read more at https://github.com/elimu-ai/wiki#readme

+### DAO

+The product built by elimu.ai is Free and Open Source Software (FOSS).
+The open source project is organized as a Decentralized Autonomous Organization: **Ξlimu DAO**

+The Ξlimu DAO is the financial layer surrounding the elimu.ai software product, enabling contributor coordination, contributor rewards and fundraising.

+`$ELIMU` is the governance token used by the Ξlimu DAO.
+Contributors get rewarded with `$ELIMU` tokens, and token holders can participate in the organization's decision-making.

 ## Past Contributors

 ```mermaid